lordtao/android-tao-log/README.md

 Log interceptor.
 --------------------------------------------------------------
 Allows use all log information in a custom interceptor.
-For example intercept and store log in a file.
+See the LogToFileInterceptor which save a log messages to file and you can share the zipped log with help of any external applications, for example by email, google drive and etc.
 ```
 public class YourInterceptor extends LogInterceptor {